awsdocs/amazon-s3-developer-guide/doc_source/crr-walkthrough-2.md

       Now you have an IAM role in account A that Amazon S3 can assume\.
 It has permissions for necessary Amazon S3 actions so that Amazon S3 can replicate objects from a specific source bucket to a destination bucket\.
 You specify this role when you add cross\-region replication to the source bucket in account A\.

-1. Add replication configuration on the source bucket in account A directing Amazon S3 to replicate objects with prefix `Tax/` to a destination bucket as shown in the following example configuration:
+1. Add replication configuration on the source bucket in account A directing Amazon S3 to replicate objects with prefix `Tax/` to a destination bucket as shown in the following example configuration\.
+**Important**
+When you add a replication configuration to a bucket, you must have the `iam:PassRole` permission to be able to pass the IAM role that grants Amazon S3 replication permissions\.
+The IAM role is specified by the Amazon Resource Name \(ARN\) that is used in the `<Role>` element in the replication configuration XML\.
+For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.

    ```
    <ReplicationConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/">